WuShaoling/hypertrons/README.md

 ### Run the robot

-Need to pass the config file into environment viriable `GLOBAL_CONFIG` and run `npm start` to start the robot.
+Need to pass the config file into environment viriable `GLOBAL_CONFIG` and run `npm start` to start the robot..

 You can also run the robot by [Docker](https://www.docker.com/), `Dockerfile` is provided to start the project, use `docker build` to build the image and use `docker run` to run the image.
 Notice that the port exposed by default is 7001.